-Industrial and urban activities release acidifying substances, heavy metals and organic compounds into the atmosphere.
-Farming practices result in excess nutritional elements, accumulation of heavy metals and the spread of biocide substances.
+Industrial and urban activities release acidifying substances, heavy metals and organic compounds in the atmosphere.
+Farming practices result in excess of nutritional elements, accumulation of heavy metals and the spread of biocide substances.

-The surplus nitrate trend is gradually decreasing in almost all Italian regions, mainly as a result of measures taken to comply with the current legislation.
+The nitrate surplus trend is gradually decreasing in almost all Italian regions, mainly as a result of measures taken to comply with the current legislation.